2026 World Cup Guide: Los Angeles

 Where to Eat, Play, and Stay in LA During the World Cup

 One of the World Cup host cities is none other than the capital of the entertainment industry, Los Angeles.
-It’s tied with Chicago for the most stadiums in a US city and has developed an impressive soccer culture.
+It’s often said to have more stadiums than any other US city, and has developed an impressive soccer culture.

 Read more